 - Loss of immediate link to the UCNA (such as a cable disconnect or port failure).
 The UCNA firmware detects the loss of link and notifies the driver.
 When this happens, the driver queues the I/O requests internally, up to a configured timeout period, so that the operating system does not see I/O errors.
-This timeout period is known as LDTO. - Loss of connection to the target because of target or network disconnection at the target.
+This timeout period is known as link-down timeout (LDTO). - Loss of connection to the target because of target or network disconnection at the target.
 If the driver has I/O requests pending with the target and the target becomes unavailable (because the target is down, has failed over, or network issues are detected at the target), the driver queues the I/O request internally up to a configured timeout period.
-This timeout period is known as ETO.
+This timeout period is known as extended timeout (ETO).